buckleylab/Buckley_lab_protocols/README.md

 Protocols for conducting an HR-SIP experiment.

 ### [GCMS](./GCMS)
-Protocols for using the Buckley lab GCMS.
-Also includes scripts for GCMS data processing.
+Protocols for using the Buckley lab GC/MS. Also includes scripts for GC/MS data processing.

 ### [Soil chemistry](./Soil_chemistry)
-Protocols for measuring characteristics of soil.
+Protocols for measuring chemical and physical characteristics of soil.

 ### [PLFA](./PLFA)
-Protocols for conducting PLFA in lab.
+Protocols for conducting phospholipid fatty acid extraction in lab.

 ### [Working in lab](./Working_in_lab)
 Guidelines for conducting oneself in lab.